nightmire777/BloodFlame-Archive/dontreadme.md

 simple concept of betting , guess a number, win = ur money + initial bet, loose = initial money - bet so if 500 - 500 = 1000 , that explains all i need to redeem the flag

-#5
-alright heres a cipher one , easyy one, let my mind rest a lil

-given the cipher text : gwox{RgqssihYspOntqpxs}
-and the key : blorpy

-all i need to do is ppput it into a Vigenere Cipher webpage and DONE

 # 5
 OK next one , this one not fully solve by me thanks to a community fella in their dc server , still gotta record this thing down for fun